Ayurvedic Nutrition

 The sattvic approach suggests reducing or eliminating:

-• Processed and packaged foods — contain preservatives and artificial ingredients
+• Processed and packaged foods.
+Preservatives and artificial ingredients

-• Leftover food — Ayurveda considers food that sits for hours to lose its life force (prana)
+• Leftover food.
+Ayurveda considers food that's sat for hours to lose its life force (prana)

-• Excessive caffeine and alcohol — considered rajasic and tamasic respectively
+• Excess caffeine and alcohol.
+Considered rajasic and tamasic respectively

-• Excessive garlic and onion — classified as rajasic in classical texts
+• Excess garlic and onion.
+Classified as rajasic in classical texts

 How to Eat Sattvically: Beyond the Plate

-The sattvic approach extends beyond food selection to how you eat.
+The sattvic approach extends beyond food choices to how you eat.

 Mindful Eating Practices

-• Eat in a calm environment — avoid screens, arguments, or rushing during meals
+• Eat in a calm environment.
+No screens, no arguments, no rushing

-• Express gratitude — a moment of thankfulness before eating is considered sattvic
+• Express gratitude.
+A moment of thankfulness before eating is sattvic

 Cooking Principles

-• Use gentle spices — cumin, coriander, fennel, turmeric, and cardamom are considered sattvic
+• Use gentle spices.
+Cumin, coriander, fennel, turmeric, cardamom are all sattvic

 The Sattvic Diet by Dosha

-While sattvic eating benefits all body types, each dosha may emphasise different aspects.
+Sattvic eating benefits all body types.
+Each dosha emphasises different aspects.

-• Vata types — Focus on warm, grounding sattvic foods like cooked grains, ghee, and root vegetables.
-Avoid raw salads in excess.
+• Vata types.
+Focus on warm, grounding sattvic foods.
+Cooked grains, ghee, root vegetables.
+Skip raw salads in excess.

-• Pitta types — Emphasise cooling sattvic foods like sweet fruits, coconut, and leafy greens.
+• Pitta types.
+Emphasise cooling sattvic foods.
+Sweet fruits, coconut, leafy greens.
 Reduce sour and fermented items.

-• Kapha types — Favour lighter sattvic foods like mung dal, steamed vegetables, and honey.
+• Kapha types.
+Favour lighter sattvic foods.
+Mung dal, steamed vegetables, honey.
 Minimise heavy dairy and sweet fruits.

 A Simple Sattvic Day

-Here is what a typical day of sattvic eating might look like:
+What a typical day of sattvic eating might look like.

-• Morning: Warm water with honey, followed by stewed apples with cardamom and cinnamon
+• Morning: Warm water with honey, then stewed apples with cardamom and cinnamon

 • Mid-morning: Soaked almonds and a seasonal fruit

-• Lunch (largest meal): Basmati rice with mung dal, steamed vegetables, and a drizzle of ghee
+• Lunch (largest meal): Basmati rice with mung dal, steamed vegetables, a drizzle of ghee

 • Afternoon: Herbal tea with a small handful of seeds